milashensky/Measor/README.md

         print("No, it wasn't found...
 We need to improve our SEO techniques")
 ```
 And it will run correctly.

-If you like to change docker image for your needs, maybe you should checkout branch `docker-image`
+If you like to change docker image for your needs, maybe you should checkout branch `docker-image`.

-After creating your own image you should set its name in settings.py (or local_settings.py)
+After creating your own image you should set its name in settings.py (or local_settings.py).
 ```python
 DOCKER_IMAGE_NAME = 'milashensky/measor_tasks_runner'
 ```